 This ritual is called the “Vilan Hitting”, and until now I can believe it all happened in the streets of Hong Kong.
 Our whole trip to China was full of surprises, first was Xi’an with the Terracotta Warriors and adventure, then Macau with luxury hotels and cultural attractions.
 And the last 5 days we visited Hong Kong, explored the city tourist spots and also going out of the beaten path.

 Our Hong Kong itinerary was busy, full of things to do and see.
-Before the trip we did a big research to find out what to do in Hong Kong, top attractions and how we could understand more about the city.
-We wanted to see the shops, the skyscrapers, the lights and modern side of Hong Kong.
+Before the trip, we researched a lot to find out what to do in Hong Kong, top attractions, and how we could understand more about the city.
+We wanted to see the shops, the skyscrapers, the lights and the modern side of Hong Kong.
 But we also wanted to find unique things to do in Hong Kong, experiences that could connect us with people.

 What to do in Hong Kong: top attractions and places to visit!

-We believe everybody has a different pace of travelling, that’s why our Hong Kong itinerary is a list of things you can do in 5, 4 or 3 days in Hong Kong.
+We believe everybody has a different pace of traveling, that’s why our Hong Kong itinerary is a list of things you can do in 5, 4 or 3 days in Hong Kong.

 > The Peak

 It is a gorgeous view-point above Hong Kong Island that reveals a stunning cityscape by day and by night.
 Together with the tram ticket you can buy the pass to the Sky Terrace and get a 360º view for the city.
 If you are traveling to Hong Kong on a budget you can buy only the tram ticket as the views from the normal deck are also beautiful.
 If you don’t mind a little walk, venture yourself on the Hong Kong Trail, a 3.5 km circle walk around The Peak.
 We did it and the views were stunning!